-Therefore, the shielding protection is needed to reduce the electromagnetic pollution & effectively isolate the devices from EMI [3, 8].
-So Electromagnetic shielding materials are keenly desirable [9].
-EMI Shielding is the marvel which works on the mechanism of reflection & absorption by the material to avert the penetration of Electromagnetic radiations into the devices [6, 10, 11].
+EMI shielding is the marvel which works on the mechanism of reflection and absorption by the material to avert the penetration of Electromagnetic radiations into the devices [6, 10, 11].
 An effective shielding material is one which has the tendency to reduce the emission of undesirable radiations along with absorption of the stray signals.
-So, a necessary condition for a shield is to reflect radiations by the interface due to mismatch of impedance, absorption of signal by electro-magnetic dipoles of the shield, tertiary condition is the multiple reflection which is not so important but it contribute to EMI process.
-From aforementioned characteristics high conductivity plays vital role in the process of reflectivity & absorption [12].
+So, necessary conditions for a shield are the ability to reflect radiations by the interface due to mismatch of impedance, absorption of signal by electro-magnetic dipoles of the shield, and also multiple reflection which is not so important but it contributes to EMI process.
+From this aforementioned characteristics, high conductivity plays vital role in the process of reflectivity and absorption [12].